bernatsampera/translateprompt/backend/glossary/README.md

 # Glossary Management System

-This directory contains the refactored glossary management system, separated into focused modules for better maintainability.
+This directory contains the glossary management system, which provides a high-level interface for glossary operations.

 ## Structure

-### `models.py`

-- **GlossaryEntry**: Data class representing a glossary entry
-- **Database schema definitions**: SQL table and index creation statements

-### `database.py`

-- **GlossaryDatabase**: Handles all SQLite database operations
-- Connection management with context managers
-- CRUD operations for glossary entries
-- Error handling and logging

 ### `manager.py`